arnaumarin/arnaumarin.github.io/_pages/about.md

 Hi there, thanks for vising my internet space.

+*My research is generously supported by fellowships from the Rafael del Pino Foundation, NSF NeuroPAC, and RCC at Harvard.*

-I'm a PhD student at Harvard developing AI agents for neuroscience research and computational approaches to understanding both natural and artificial intelligence systems.
+I'm a PhD student at Harvard developing AI agents for neuroscience research and computational approaches to understanding and interpreting both natural and artificial intelligence systems.

 ## Research